Servoy/jxbrowser_bean/README.md

 # Bean Usage

 The bean release is a zip file containing the actual bean (jar file).
 This jar, together with all JxBrowser jars (license.jar, jxbrowser.jar and os specific jars), must be placed in application_server/beans folder of your install (cannot use subdirectories).
 Servoy  will then automatically use these jars both in developer and Smart Client.
-Note that for Smart Client, the jars must be signed with same certificate.
+Note that for Smart Client, the jars must all be signed if you don't use the bootstrapper.
+The bean jar itself is signed by servoy.

 # Bean Api